Network, Radio Link and Route Styles |

-As a demonstration of the effects on a Network display, a number of Units have been placed on a VHF version of my Base Network below.
+As a demonstration of the effects on a Network display, a number of Units have been placed on a UHF version of my Base Network below.
 These units have all been set to be Rebroadcast, to make every unit link to every other one as in a data network.
+The different network path formats as above can be seen.

 It can be seen that links are shown in Green, Yellow and Red, which correspond to signal levels >+3dB for Green, +/-3dB for Yellow and, <-3dB for Red links.
 This is the case where all colours are selected on the Style pane as above.